Shubham17112/ExcelDataProjects/README.md

+Two different Data set present in this rep
 "The HR dataset contains employee information from a company.
 I performed various operations on it to derive useful insights."

 "The Call Center dataset belongs to XYZ Company.
 I conducted analytics on it to uncover insights that could help optimize the company’s profits."